ajimoti/roles-and-permissions/README.md

 ```

 ### Permission Denied Exception
-An instance of `Tarzancodes\RolesAndPermissions\Exceptions\PermissionDeniedException` is thrown when a provided `roles` or `permissions` are not assigned to the model.
+An instance of `Ajimoti\RolesAndPermissions\Exceptions\PermissionDeniedException` is thrown when a provided `roles` or `permissions` are not assigned to the model.

 You will only experience these exceptions when using the `authorize()` or `authorizeRole()` method.
 If you do not want exceptions to be thrown, you should use the any of the other methods as they only return booleans e.g. `can()`, `holds()`, `hasRole()`

 ### Invalid Role Hierarchy Exception
-An instance of `Tarzancodes\RolesAndPermissions\Exceptions\InvalidRoleHierarchyException` is thrown when the `$useHierarchy` static property of a role enum class is set to true, and the roles in the `permissions()` method do NOT appear in the same order that they are declared as constants.
+An instance of `Ajimoti\RolesAndPermissions\Exceptions\InvalidRoleHierarchyException` is thrown when the `$useHierarchy` static property of a role enum class is set to true, and the roles in the `permissions()` method do NOT appear in the same order that they are declared as constants.

 When setting the roles to be in hierarchy, it is important that the roles constants are arranged in the same order that they were declared in the `permissions()` array.
 If they are not arranged in the same order they were declared, the `InvalidRoleHierarchyException` is thrown.